siddBanPsu/academic-kickstart/content/home/travel.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Recent Technical Posts" subtitle = ""
+title = "Recent Travel Posts"
+subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "post"
+  page_type = "travel"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5